entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 Woodward AS.
 1892.
 Further contributions to the Devonian fish-fauna of Canada.
 Geological Magazine 9: 481–485.

 Young G. 1979.
-New information on the structure and relationships of Buchanosteus (Placodermi: Euarthrodira) from the Early Devonian of New South Wales.
+New information on the structure and relationships of Buchanosteus (Placodermi: Euarthrodira) from the Early Devonian of New South Wales.
 Zoological Journal of the Linnean Society 66: 309–352.